formbricks/store/CONTRIBUTING.md

-# Contributing to Formbricks Store
+# Contributing to Formbricks Hub

-Thank you for your interest in contributing to Formbricks Store!
+Thank you for your interest in contributing to Formbricks Hub!
 We're excited to have you here.
 This document provides guidelines and instructions for contributing to the project.

 ## 🌟 Ways to Contribute

-There are many ways to contribute to Formbricks Store:
+There are many ways to contribute to Formbricks Hub:

 - **Report bugs** - Help us identify and fix issues
 - **Suggest features** - Share ideas for new functionality